buildspace/buildspace-projects/Solana_NFTs/en/Section_2/Lesson_3_Depoy_NFTs_To_Devnet.md

     at processTicksAndRejections (node:internal/process/task_queues:96:5)
 ```

 Then it means the command can't access the `.cache` folder with the important data around your candy machine and NFTs.
 So if you get this error, be 100% sure you're running your candy machine commands from the same directory where you `.cache` and `assets` folders are.
+This is really easy to mess up since you might be in the ```app``` directory editing your web app and updating the candy machine in the future; double check your directory!!

 ### 🚨 Progress Report